 That offers room and board and an academic education integrated with specialized structure and supervision or services or treatment related to a disability, an emotional development, a behavioral development, a familial development, or a social development.

-Tiny House/Home: A dwelling that is four hundred square feet or less in floor area excluding lofts, installed on a permanent foundation, designed and intended as a permanent, year-round residence for one (1) single family.
+Tiny House/Home: A dwelling that is typically four hundred square feet (400 sq. ft.) or less in floor area excluding lofts, installed on a permanent foundation, designed and intended as a permanent, year-round residence for one (1) single family.
 For the purpose of this definition “lofts” shall be defined as a floor level located more than thirty inches above the main floor, open to the main floor on one or more sides with a ceiling height of less than six feet eight inches (6’ 8”) and used as a living or sleeping space.
-For the purposes of this title a tiny home constructed on a single chassis, mounted on axel(s) and wheels shall be considered a park model recreational vehicle.
+For the purposes of this title:

+A tiny home constructed on a single chassis, mounted on axel(s) and wheels shall be considered a park model recreational vehicle

+May be construed within the Medium High (MH) Residential Zone to mean structures up to seven hundred square feet (700 sq. ft.) in floor area or less when certain conditions are met.

 Use: The purpose or purposes, for which land or a building is occupied, maintained, arranged, designed or intended